How To Quick-Pickle Mango, Step by Step

-As a Registered Dietitian, I am always looking for fun ways to add more nutrition to my plate and these quick-pickle mangoes are just the thing.
-Not only is mango a great blood sugar-balancing snack, it also gives us a burst of lasting energy and elevates the satisfaction of a dish.
+As a Registered Dietitian, I’m always looking for fun ways to add more color and nutrition to my plate and these quick-pickle mangoes are just the thing.
+Not only is mango a great blood sugar-balancing snack, it also gives us a boost of lasting energy and elevates the satisfaction of a dish.

-I’ve been pickling veggies for years and always have a jar of my easy pickled cabbage or pickled red onion in my fridge.
-They’re such an easy way to add flavor to a dish plus they keep in the fridge for 30 days and just get better and better with time.
-So I thought why not try pickling some fruit, starting with mango, and the result was DELISH!
+I’ve been quick-pickling veggies for years and always have a jar of my easy quick pickled cucumbers or pickled red onion in my fridge.
+They’re such an easy way to add flavor to a dish, plus they keep in the fridge for up to a week and just get better with time.
+I’ve been on a bit of a mango kick lately so I figured why not try pickling it!?
+And the result was DELISH!

 They’re perfect in this 5-minute tangy mango cucumber side salad, in a bowl, or on tacos.
 Trust me, you won’t regret adding these into your life.